Exhibition — 27 Mar until 15 Aug 2015

 In this way, both the work of one of the most important artists of the twentieth century as well as other artists can be seen in a new light, and visitors will be able to encounter Matisse’s art at every stage of his artistic development.

 At the heart of this exhibition is one of the most popular works in the Stedelijk’s collection: the monumental paper cut-out The Parakeet and the Mermaid (1952-1953).
 This iconic artwork is presented alongside other cut-outs by Matisse and rarely-exhibited works in fabric and stained glass inspired by them.

-Bart Rutten, head of collections at the Stedelijk, says, “Comparing and contrasting Matisse’s work with pieces in the Stedelijk collection not only allows us to see the collection afresh, but also offers remarkable insights into one of the world’s most exhibited, researched, and written-about artists.
+“Comparing and contrasting Matisse’s work with pieces in the Stedelijk collection not only allows us to see the collection afresh, but also offers remarkable insights into one of the world’s most exhibited, researched, and written-about artists.
 When experienced in conversation with icons from our collection, lesser-known facets of Matisse’s work are revealed.
 For instance, the Expressionists drew heavily on the Fauves—seen beside Kirchner, you realize the rawness Matisse’s work has.
 And seeing how, in 1914, Matisse and Mondrian were both pushing towards abstraction, you witness two artists offering a very different, singular interpretation.
 Although Matisse’s work contained all the ingredients, he never embraced abstraction in its totality.
 For Matisse, the connection with reality was simply too compelling.”

 Get to know matisse

 Henri Matisse is one of the most influential and best-loved artists of the twentieth century.
 His paintings, sculptures and cut-outs are world famous.
 But what inspired Matisse to pick up a pair of scissors?
 Discover all about Matisse and his oeuvre on this voyage into the oasis.